etactica/owrt_pub_feeds/README.md

 Eventually these all desire to move upstream, but they start here
 * All packages work on Attitude Adjustment (trunk)
-* All packages except libpagekite (libev) work with backfire 10.03
+* All packages except pagekitec (libev) work with backfire 10.03

 Note: This is only a feed, ie, recipes for building.
 This does not include binaries for any architecture, for any release.